Quotients of the square of a curve by a mixed action, further quotients and Albanese morphisms: Introduction

 Let $K \subset G^0$ be the smallest subgroup of $G^0$ normal in $G$ containing $\Sigma$, the commutator subgroup $[G^0,G^0]$ and $\{ g^2 | g \in G \setminus G^0\}$.

-Then $\Alb(S)$ is isogenous to $ J(C/G^0)$, isogeny with kernel isomorphic to $G^0/K$.
+Then $\Alb(S)$ is isogenous to $ J(C/G^0)$ via an isogeny with kernel isomorphic to $G^0/K$.
 Moreover, if $q(S) \geq 2$, then $S$ is of maximal Albanese dimension and the degree of its Albanese morphism equals $|K|$. \end{theorem}

-This shows that this mixed case is a natural place where to look for simple constructions of surfaces of {\it maximal Albanese dimension}, a class of irregular surfaces that has attracted the attention of several researchers in the last years mostly in relation to the famous Severi inequality.
+This shows that this mixed case is a natural place where to look for simple constructions of surfaces of {\it maximal Albanese dimension}, a class of irregular surfaces that has attracted the attention of several researchers in the last years mostly in relation to the famous Severi inequality recently proved in \cite{pardaInv}: $K^2_S \geq 4\chi({\mathcal O}_S)$ for minimal smooth complex surfaces S of maximal Albanese dimension.

 Theorem \ref{Albanese and generalized dihedral surfaces} is more precise than Theorem \ref{main}.
 It factors the Albanese morphism of $S$ through a {\em further quotient}, the natural map $(C \times C)/G \rightarrow (C \times C)/G_K$ where $G_K$ is a group of automorphisms of $C \times C$ containing $G$ determined by $K$, such that $(C \times C)/G_K$ belongs to a class of surfaces with special properties and very simple Albanese morphism that we call {\em dihedral surfaces}, see Definition \ref{GDS}.
 Actually Theorem \ref{Albanese and generalized dihedral surfaces} gives a complete description of the Albanese morphism of $S$ also in the case $q(S)=1$.